Harishankar14/BUILDING_SHELL/README.md

 Here we are allocating a fixed block size of 200000.
 I could assign it as CONST INT BLOCK_SIZE=INF;
-but still, the processing takes a bit too long. so if the mem_allocation exceeds, the system will automatically divides the block.
+but still, the processing takes a bit too long. so if the mem_allocation exceeds, the system will automatically divides the block, so this func is majorly handled by lsh_loop()